txstate-etc/dataloader-factory/README.md

 ```

 ## Basic Usage (Load by Primary Key)
 Each potential dataloader in your system must be created at startup.
-The `*Loader` classes are tightly coupled with `DataLoaderFactory` and register themselves with it upon construction.
+The `*Loader` classes are tightly coupled with `DataLoaderFactory`.
 You can spread your `*Loader` configurations out into any file structure you like, just export the instance so you can import it for your resolvers.

 ```javascript
 import { PrimaryKeyLoader } from 'dataloader-factory'